YouMakeTech/Marlin-2.0.x_config/README.md

 Use at you own risk!

 ## Configuration
-* Ender 3 Pro
+* Ender 3 Pro or Ender 3 V2
-* Creality V4.2.7 mainboard
+* Creality V4.2.2 or V4.2.7 mainboards
 * Marlin 2.0.9.3 firmware
 * E3D V6 hotend
 * BondTech BMG extruder